epilot-dev/terraform-provider-epilot-product/docs/data-sources/product.md

 - `files` (Attributes) (see [below for nested schema](#nestedatt--files))
 - `id` (String) The ID of this resource.
 - `internal_name` (String) Not visible to customers, only in internal tables
+- `manifest` (List of String) Manifest ID used to create/update the entity
 - `name` (String) The description for the product
 - `org` (String) Organization Id the entity belongs to
 - `owners` (Attributes List) (see [below for nested schema](#nestedatt--owners))